ibm-cloud-docs/vmware-service/vmaas/vcda-adding-deleting.md

 {{site.data.content.vms-deprecated-note}}

-You can add the VMware Cloud Director Availability (VCDA) service to your Cloud Director site instance as part of the {{site.data.keyword.vmware-service_full}} order and to existing Cloud Director site instances.
+You can add the VMware Cloud Director Availability (VCDA) service to your Cloud Director site instance as part of the {{site.data.keyword.vmware-service_notm}} order and to existing Cloud Director site instances.

 You can delete the service from your instance if you no longer need the service.